rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 Soon, my feature-tests were riddled with `setTimeout` calls to make sure that the event queue was flushed before I ran my assertions, something that obviously is a rather brittle workaround that will sooner or later either cause wrong-negatives or just slow down your test runs in general.

 If I still wanted to test the processes themselves, I had to whitebox-test them.
 Both `redux-saga` and `redux-observable` give you tools to do that, but I have my reservations about them.
-Let me make the case for each one of them:
+Let's take a look at both of them:

 ### redux-saga